Landmark Chinese copper deal with Afghanistan at risk

-KABUL A consortium of Chinese investors has demanded a review of a landmark $3-billion (1 billion pounds) deal to produce copper in Afghanistan, the Ministry of Mines said on Monday, putting at risk one of Kabul's greatest hopes for economic independence.
+KABUL Aug 26 A consortium of Chinese investors has demanded a review of a landmark $3 billion deal to produce copper in Afghanistan, the Ministry of Mines said on Monday, putting at risk one of Kabul's greatest hopes for economic independence.

-It said China Metallurgical Group (MCC) CNMET.UL and Jiangxi Copper JXPROM.UL wanted new terms that would cut their royalties to the government, release them from building a power plant and copper smelter, and postpone the laying of a railway.
+It said China Metallurgical Group (MCC) and Jiangxi Copper want new terms that would cut their royalties to the government, release them from building a power plant and copper smelter, and postpone the laying of a railway.

-"The Afghan government is trying its best ... to negotiate with the company but contract conditions are clear and previously both sides have agreed about it," a ministry spokesman said.
+"The Afghan government is trying its best ... to negotiate with the company but contract conditions are clear and previously both sides have agreed about it," a spokesman for the ministry said.

 An independent anti-corruption monitor, Integrity Watch Afghanistan (IWA), said the Chinese venture also wanted to delay the start of production by five years to 2019.